iamc/live-coding-workshop-Leeds-2023-09-29/syllabus.md

 # Live Coding is a Skill

 On a more practical level, we will explore why The Carpentries Workshops emphasize participatory live coding and discuss the advantages and limitations of this practice.
-While this approach is closely associated with Carpentries, many of the techniques employed can be applied to any "code-along" type of instruction.
+While this approach is closely associated with Carpentries, many of the techniques employed can be applied to any "code-along" or "type-along" type of instruction.

 We will summarize some key do's and don'ts of participatory live coding and present our top ten tips for successful participatory live coding in a workshop.